scranton/scranton.github.io/_drafts/canary-deployments-with-solo.md

 </figure>

-The idea of a Canary release is that no matter how much testing you do on a new implementation, until you deploy it into your production environment you can't be postive everything will work as expected.
+The idea of a Canary release is that no matter how much testing you do on a new implementation, until you deploy it into your production environment you can't be positive everything will work as expected.
 So having a way to release a new version into production concurrently with the existing version(s) with some way to route traffic can be helpful.
-Ideally, we'd like to route most traffic to existing, known to work version, and have a way for some requests go to the new version.
+Ideally, we'd like to route most traffic to an existing, known-to-work version, and have a way for some requests go to the new version.
-Once you're feeling comfordable that your new version is working like you expect, then and only then, do you start routing more/all requests to the new version, and then eventually decommision the original service.
+Once you're feeling comfortable that your new version is working like you expect, then and only then, do you start routing more/all requests to the new version, and then eventually decommission the original service.

-Being able to change request routes **without** needing to change or redploy your code, I think, is very helpful in building confidence that your code is ready for production.
+Being able to change request routing rules **without** needing to change or redeploy your code, I think, is very helpful in building confidence that your code is ready for production.
 That is, if you need to change your code or use a code based feature flag, then your exercising different code paths and/or changing configuration settings.
-I feel its better if you can deploy your service, code and configurations, all ready for production, and use an external mechansim to manage request routing.
+I feel its better if you can deploy your service, code and configurations, all ready for production, and use an external mechanism to manage request routing.

-Gloo uses [Evnoy](https://www.envoyproxy.io/), which is a super high performance service proxy, to do the request routing.
+Gloo uses [Envoy](https://www.envoyproxy.io/), which is a super high performance service proxy, to do the request routing.
 In this example, we'll use a request header to influence the routing, though we could also use other variables like the IP range of the requestor to drive routing decisions.
 That is, if requests are coming from specific test machines we can route them to our new version.
 Lots more information on how Gloo and Envoy works can be found on the [Solo.io](https://solo.io)